razvs/ALFAS-Appointment/README.md

 # ALFAS-Appointment
 Appointment System
 ******
-This is an appointment system for study.
+This is an appointment system for healths and beauty services providers or hotels.
-It has some bugs and needed to add more futures, like at end of the reservation.
+It has some bugs and needs some more features.